-Add one or more of these settings to the configuration file on the Exchange Servers, as required.
+Add the required settings to the configuration file on the Exchange Servers.
 On Exchange Server 2003, these settings are added to the EVBackEnd.ini file.
-On Exchange Server 2007, they are added to the Web.
-Config file.
+On Exchange Server 2007 and later, they are added to the Web.Config file.

 The settings are read when the user logs into OWA, so changes to the values take effect when the user next logs into OWA.